 I’ve been lucky enough to go whale watching in Canada, shark cage diving in South Africa and kayaking next to crocs and hippos in Zambia – but who would have thought you could spot seals right off the coast of Portsmouth here in the UK?

 Actually, I’ve known there are Harbour Seals around Portsea Island for a while now but it’s just one of those things; until you spot them with your own eyes, you’re not fully convinced.
 Apparently the UK is home to 5% of the world’s population of Harbour Seals (also known as Common Seals).

-So when I saw that Portsmouth Watersports Centre were offering photography trips out into Langstone Harbour, I jumped at the chance.
+So when I saw that the Andrew Simpson Watersports Centre (formerly known as Portsmouth Watersports Centre) was offering photography trips out into Langstone Harbour, I jumped at the chance.

 Upon arrival at the centre, we were shown to a wetsuit room to get kitted up with suits and life jackets.
 After a short briefing on what we were going to be doing and what we could expect to see, we were let loose on the canoes.
 Our instructor decided that, given the light wind, it’d be better to rope two canoes together to make a raft – so that was our first task as a team.